jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

   (g) expenses resulting from, and repayment of, any borrowing in accordance with subsection (1)(b).
 (4) A local authority whose activities or combinations of activities are included in a regional land transport programme approved by ARTA is not entitled to receive funds directly from the Agency.
 (5) ARTA must, as soon as practicable and at no cost to the local authority, pay to an Auckland local authority the funds received by ARTA from the Agency for approved activities or combinations of activities to be carried out by the local authority.
-(6) Despite subsection (4), the Auckland Regional Council may receive funds directly from the Agency in respect of activities or combinations of activities approved under section 20 in respect of the preparation (including consultation) and approval of a regional land transport strategy for the Auckland region.
+(6) Despite subsection (4), the Auckland Regional Council may receive funds directly from the Agency in respect of activities or combinations of activities approved under section 20 in respect of the preparation (including consultation) and approval of a regional land transport strategy for the Auckland Region.

 ### 11 Annual report on national land transport fund
 (1) After the end of each financial year, the Agency must prepare an annual report on the national land transport fund.